-Secular Missionaries: Americans and African Development in the 1960s (Culture, Politics, and the Cold War)
+Secular Missionaries: Americans and African Development in the 1960s (Culture and Politics in the Cold War and Beyond)

 University of Massachusetts Press, 2010

 256 pp., 51.23

 Faith in Schools: Religion, Education, and American Evangelicals in East Africa

 248 pp., 25.31

 Americans in Africa

 How much foreign aid has flowed from Europe and North America to promote the development of sub-Saharan Africa in the half-century of African independence?
 Here is one answer: "500 billion dollars."
 This may be too high: does it include military aid disguised as humanitarian assistance?
 It may be too low: non-governmental organizations have contributed many billions.
 And of course other governments, such as Japan, have been major donors.
 But it's in the ballpark.

 Here is another answer: "Far too little, and it should be doubled."
 In 1970, the leaders of the developed world set a modest goal for international humanitarian aid: just 0.7 percent of gross domestic income per year.
 That is less than one-tenth of a tithe.
 Yet only five nations met the target in 2009 (three in Scandinavia; Luxembourg; and the Netherlands).
 The United States was not even halfway there, ranking fifth from the bottom among the thirty wealthiest nations (source: OECD Development Statistics Online).
 Africa needs far more help building schools, digging wells, staffing clinics, and building housing for its poor.
 So argue leading economists such as Jeffrey Sachs (The End of Poverty; Common Wealth), the leaders of many nonprofits, and U2 frontman Bono.